Sajmani/inat/README.md

 We generate the Go client using oapi-codegen as documented on https://github.com/oapi-codegen/oapi-codegen?tab=readme-ov-file#generating-api-clients

-We configure the output options to use Go-style initialisms.
+We configure the output options to use Go-style initialisms and inline struct fields, rather than pointers.

 ## api.json